 Important Information from the Georgia AAP

-Secondly, the new law requires that the prescriber check the PDMP before prescribing certain Schedule II drugs & benzodiazepines, and at certain intervals thereafter.
+Secondly, the new law required that the prescriber check the PDMP before prescribing certain Schedule II drugs & benzodiazepines, and at certain intervals thereafter.
 However, stimulants used in the treatment of ADHD are NOT included in the list of Schedule II drugs which would require a physician to check before prescribing.
-The Georgia AAP followed this bill closely throughout the session and advocated to ensure these drugs were exempted from the bill.
-Since they are so routinely prescribed for ADHD treatment, such a requirement would have posed an unreasonable administrative burden on practices seeing these children.
-The authors of the legislation recognized this and we are appreciative of that.
-(If you would like to see the list of Schedule II drugs that are included in the law, visit the Georgia AAP website and look under the Legislative page.)
+The Georgia AAP advocated to ensure these drugs were exempted from the final bill, and they were.

 Chair, Legislative Committee